 On the day we arrived, Pam and John joined us for an afternoon of exploring the tide pools at Tongue Point, a half-mile walk from our campsite.
 We had fun catching up after not having seen each other for far too long.

-Exploring Port Angeles
+Biking Around Port Angeles

 The outstanding Olympic Discovery Trail runs along the waterfront.
 It’s mostly flat and has excellent views—in my opinion, the perfect bike trail.
 We first biked three miles to Ediz Hook, where we looked back across the bay toward Port Angeles.

 After biking back to town for a delicious lunch at Jasmine Bistro, we headed out for a six-mile ride in the opposite direction along the waterfront toward Sequim.
-(A stop for lunch at a nice café adds a certain élan to a biking expedition.
-But we did forgo an IPA to accompany our grilled shrimp salad, lest the desire for biking fall by the wayside.)

 Along the bike path we spotted a family of river otters, who entertained us for 20 minutes with their over-the-top cuteness and antics.
 They seemed to be as curious about us as we were about them, but they grew bored with us long before we lost interest in them.